Last Updated on May 17, 2023 by Matt

 The Kugoo M5 slides in as a more modest, budget-price alternative for those who want a decent seated scooter without spending a ton of money.
 It comes at a price of $650 – $700, varying from store to store.

 This scooter actually has a very similar speed and range as the EMove RoadRunner but comes with a completely different build and much fewer features.
-In fact, it has a quite bulky design, with a thick deck and stem, and a removable seat, coupled with numerous strong shock absorbers on the front and the back.
+In fact, it has quite a bulky design, with a thick deck and stem, and a removable seat, coupled with numerous strong shock absorbers on the front and the back.

 Thanks to its great suspension system and solid build, the Kugoo M5 can be ridden on any terrain, both urban and off-road.
 It is a great choice for people who want to start having a bit more fun with their scooter, and for a reasonable price too.